vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   - A GTT order submitted at a time >= its expiry time is rejected. (<a name="0014-ORDT-005" href="#0014-ORDT-005">0014-ORDT-005</a>)
 - No party can submit a [network order type](#network-orders)  (<a name="0014-ORDT-006" href="#0014-ORDT-006">0014-ORDT-006</a>)

+# Iceberg Orders AC's:

+### Iceberg Order Submission:

+1. A persistent (GTC, GTT, GFA, GFN) iceberg order that is not crossed with the order book is included in the order book with order book volume == initial peak size.
+No trades are generated.
+2. An iceberg order with either an ordinary or pegged limit price can be submitted.
+3. An iceberg post only order can be submitted.
+4. An iceberg refuce only order is rejected.
+4. Margin requirement for iceberg order - is it based on initial peak size i.e. displayed quantity OR actual quantity ?
+Assume its displayed quantity - needs confirmation.
+5. For a persistent (GTC, GTT, GFA, GFN) iceberg order thats submitted margin is calculated and deducted correctly both during submission as well as during subsequent refreshes.
+6. For an iceberg order, the orders are refreshed immediately after producing a trade.
+Every time volume is taken from the displayed quantity , ensure the order is refreshed if if display quantity < minimum peak size.
+   If the order is successfully refreshed , then the order loses its time priority and is pushed to the back of the queue.
+7. For an iceberg order thats submitted when the market is in auction, only the dispalyed quantity is filled when coming out of auction.
+What other attributes need to be checked here ?

+### Iceberg Order Batch Submission:

+1. For multiple icebers orders submitted as a batch of orders with a mix of ordinary limit orders and market orders, the icebers orders are processed automically and the order book volume and price, margin calculations , order status are all correct - What else needs checking ?
+2. What other scenarios need testing ?

+### Iceberg Order Submission - Negative tests:

+1. An iceberg order with a non persistent TIF (IOC, FOK) is rejected with a valid error message.
+2. An iceberg market order with any TIF is rejected with a valid error message.
+3. A reduce-only iceberg order with any TIF is rejected with a valid error message.
+4. An iceberg order with initial peak size less than the minimum order size rejected with a valid error message.
+5. An iceberg order with initial peak size greater than the total order size is rejected with a valid error message.
+6. An iceberg order with minimum peak size less than 0 is rejected with a valid error message.
+7. An iceberg order with minimum peak size greater than initial peak size is rejected with a valid error message.

+### Iceberg Order Amendment:

+1. Amending an iceberg order to increase size will increase the total and remaining quantities of the order and time priority of the order is not lost.
+2. Amending an iceberg order to decrease size will decrease the total and remaining quantities and time priority of the order is not lost.
+3. Amend an iceberg order to decrease size so that the displayed quantity is decreased.
+Total and remaining quantites are decreaed, margin is recalculated and released and time priority is not lost.
+4. What other scenarios do we need to consider here ?

+### Iceberg Order Cancellation:

+1. Cancelling an iceberg order will cancel the order, remove it from the order book , release margin and update order book to reflect the change.

+### Iceberg Order Execution:

+1. An aggressive iceberg order that crosses with an order where volume > iceberg volume, the iceberg order gets fully filled on entry, the iceberg order status is filled, the remaining quantity = 0.
+Are atomic trades generated OR one single trade for each display quantty volume ???
+2. An aggressive iceberg order that crosses with an order where volume < iceberg volume.
+The initial display quantity is filled and the remaining volume is unfilled.
+Status of iceberg order is partially filled , the volume remaining = (quantity - initial volume) and the remaining volume sits on the book.
+When additional orders thar are submitted which consume the remaining volume on the iceberg order , the volume of the iceberg order is refreshed as and when the volume dips below the minimum peak size.
+3. A passive iceberg order (the only order at a particular price level) when crossed with another order that comes in which consumes the full volume of the iceberg order is fully filled.
+Status of iceberg order is filled and the remaining = 0.
+Atomic trades are produced.
+4. A passive iceberg order with a couple of order that sit behind the iceberg order at the same price that crosses with an order where volume > display quantity of iceberg order.
+After the first trade is produced , the iceberg order is pushed to the back of the queue and gets filled only when the other orders in front get fully filled.
+5. Submit an aggressive iceberg order for say size 100.
+There are multiple matching orders of size 30,40,50.
+Ensure the orders are matched and filled in time priority of the orders and any remaining volume on the orders is correctly left behind.
+6. Submit an aggressive iceberg order for say size 100.
+There are multiple matching orders of size 20,30.
+Ensure the orders are matched and filled in time priority of the orders.
+Ensure remaining volume on the iceberg order is (100 - (20+30))
+7. When a non iceberg order sitting on the book is amended such that it trades with with an iceberg order, then the iceberg order is refreshed.
+7. Try for scenarios for wash trading of iceberg orders - is that even possible ?
+Or some complex scenarios - same party , one iceberg order that sits at the back of the queue , another normal order in opposite direction , the iceberg at the back slowly comes in front and matches either fully OR partially - is this possible ?
+8. What other cases need adding ?

+### Snapshots:

+1. All data pertaining to iceberg orders is saved and can be restored using the snapshot.

+### API:

+1. API end points should be available to query initial peak size, minimum peak size, quantity, displayed quantity and remaining.
+2. The additinal fields relating to iceberg orders should be available in the streaming api end points

+### Protocol Upgrade:

+1. ???

+### Regression:

+1. All other order types should behave as they were

 ### See also

 - [0068-MATC-Matching engine](./0068-MATC-matching_engine.md)